Remember that Diet Bet I told you about here last month?

 The back wall is all balsamic vinegar.

-I had never drank vinegar until this day.
+I had never drunk vinegar until this day.

 They had flavors such as blueberry, Meyer lemon even chocolate.